mbollmann/webgen-bibtex/README.md

   A hash containing formatting options for the
   [HTML renderer](https://github.com/inukshuk/citeproc-ruby/blob/master/lib/citeproc/ruby/formats/html.rb)

++ `tag.bibliography.link_style`

+  The style of generated links in bibliography entries; one of 'append', 'inline', 'both', or 'none' (defaults to 'append')

 + `tag.bibliography.locale`

   Locale setting to use; defaults to the language setting of the current webgen